 Warhol’s quote demonstrates his sensitivity to the onslaught of information and violence distributed to society by the news cycle.
 Despite information’s vital role in a democratic society, many choose to disconnect from certain media sources, hoping to abandon the pessimism and depression that can develop from overexposure to “bad news.”

 Silver Car Crash offers a chilling juxtaposition in its grand size, silvery quality, and the repetition of such a macabre scene.
 Warhol invites us to consider how attraction and horror are often simultaneous, allowing us to confront our desensitization to suffering.
-This unsettling blend of allure and repulsion runs more rampant than ever in an era where graphic imagery and news are immediately accessible, proving that as long as society endures, so too will images like Silver Car Crash.
+This unsettling mix of allure and repulsion feels stronger than ever in today’s age of instant graphic imagery.
+As long as society endures, so too will haunting works like Silver Car Crash.

 6. Triple Elvis